shambhavi-20/cse15l-lab-reports/Week2_Lab_Report.md

 - If the path of the URL is "/", the page displays "Shambhavi's String displayer".
 - If the path of the URL is "/add-message", the method checks for the query.
 If "s" is found in the query, the statement after "=" that could be a set of any characters (E.g. "abc", "123") is added to the instance variable data.
 Then, the method iterates over data and returns a String with all the previously added statements.
 - If all these steps are not satisfied, the server displays an error "404 Not Found!".
+- So, everytime we relod the server, the variable URL changes and we get a different output based on value conditions given above.